matthewcuan/SyncFTP/README.md

-# SyncSFTPLive
+# SyncSFTP

 This Obsidian.md plugin allows users to sync files to their personal SFTP server.

-It's a fork from the original "SyncFTP", with bug correction and a new feature (Live Sync).
+It's a fork from the original "SyncFTP", with optimizations, bug corrections, and new features.
+Live Sync feature authored by xeno3917.

 This plugin depends on [ssh2-sftp-client](https://www.npmjs.com/package/ssh2-sftp-client) and [socks](https://www.npmjs.com/package/socks) to allow for secure file transfer.